Netflix/vmaf/CONTRIBUTING.md

 ## Repository Structure

-Files in the repository follow the structure below:
+Files in the repository follow the structure below (10/4/2019 TO BE UPDATED):

 ```
 ├── feature: C/C++ source code for extraction of features